chains-project/breaking-good/README.md

 # Template

 CI detected that the dependency upgrade from version <**label indicating the previous version of the dependency**> to <**label indicating the new version of the dependency**> has failed.
 Here are details to help you understand and fix the problem:
-1. Your client utilizes <**label indicate amount of instructions**> instructions which has been modified in the new version of the dependency.
+1. Your client utilizes <**label indicate amount of instructions**> constructs which has been modified in the new version of the dependency.
     * <summary> < Method | Class | Field | Import | Constructor> <b>< instruction name ></b> which has been < <b>Removed | Modified </b> > in the new version of the dependency</summary>

         *  <summary>The failure is identified from the logs generated in the build process. </summary>